elixir-europe-training/ELIXIR-TrP-LessonTemplateInstructions-MkDocs/README.md

 mkdocs serve
 ```

+To host it locally.

-to host it locally and check it out with your browser at [http://localhost:8000/](http://localhost:8000/).
+Check it out with your browser at [http://localhost:8000/](http://localhost:8000/).

-## If using the Github editor
-If you commit to the branch `main` (the default branch), the website will be automatically updated in 30-60 seconds.